spinicist/QUIT/Docs/index.md

 ## File Formats

-Because QUIT uses the [ITK](http://itk.org) library, it can read a wide variety of file-formats, including DICOM & NRRD.
+By default, QUIT is compiled with support for NIFTI and NRRD formats.
 The preferred file-format is NIFTI for compatibility with FSL and SPM.
 By default QUIT will output `.nii.gz` files.
 This can be controlled by the `QUIT_EXT` environment variable.
-Valid values for this are any file extension that ITK can write, e.g. `.nii` or `.nrrd`, or the FSL values `NIFTI`, `NIFTI_PAIR`, `NIFTI_GZ`, `NIFTI_PAIR_GZ`.
+Valid values for this are any file extension supported by ITK that QUIT has been compiled to support, e.g. `.nii` or `.nrrd`, or the FSL values `NIFTI`, `NIFTI_PAIR`, `NIFTI_GZ`, `NIFTI_PAIR_GZ`.

+The [ITK](http://itk.org) library supports a much wider variety of file formats, but adding support for all of these almost triples the size of the compiled binaries.
+Hence by default they are excluded.
+You can add support for more file formats by compiling QUIT yourself, see the [developer documentation](Developer.md).
 Note that ITK cannot write every format it can read (e.g. it can read Bruker 2dseq datasets, but it cannot write them).

 ## Scripting